microsoft/playwright/docs/src/api/class-browsercontext.md

 - argument: <[Request]>

 Emitted when a request fails, for example by timing out.
-To only listen for failed requests from a particular page, use [`method: Page.requestFailed`].
+To only listen for failed requests from a particular page, use [`event: Page.requestFailed`].

 :::note
 HTTP Error responses, such as 404 or 503, are still successful responses from HTTP standpoint, so request will complete